janisthx/DSA4262---dna1234/README.md

 ## 4. Run Pipeline
 Follow these steps to generate m6A modification predictions using the pre-trained Random Forest model:
+1. Complete the instructions in [Section 3: Installation Guide](#3-installation-guide) before continuing.

-1. Navigate to the project root directory
+2. Navigate to the project root directory
 * Change to the main folder of the project, where all scripts, data, and configuration files are located.
 * This ensures that all file paths used by the pipeline are correctly resolved.